sanogueralorenzo/sanogueralorenzo/README.md

 - 💬 &nbsp; Ask me about anything, I'll listen and help 🤗
 - 🤩 &nbsp; I'm inspired by the Android community and events
 - ✍️ &nbsp; Hiring?
 Find more about my career and experience [here](https://bit.ly/mariocvprogrammer)
-- 🥑 &nbsp; I'm reinventing the todo-calendar-wellbeing concept with Avvocatti, a digital wellbeing experiment
+- 🥑 &nbsp; I'm reinventing the todo-calendar-wellbeing concept with Amiga, a digital wellbeing experiment
 - ✈️ &nbsp; I'm originally from Valencia 🇪🇸 but I've worked in London 🇬🇧, Berlin 🇩🇪 and San Francisco 🇺🇸, where should I go next? 📍

 - 📫 &nbsp; [LinkedIn](https://www.linkedin.com/in/mario-sanoguera-de-lorenzo-b7b392103/) | [Twitter](https://twitter.com/MarioSanoguera) | [Medium](https://medium.com/@sanogueralorenzo)